 Lunchtime Bonus Question

-So anyway, if the answer is CINDERELLA IN THE MAKING, what is the question?
+If the answer is "NEAR-PROFESSIONAL QUALITY", what is the question?
 Click on the comments button below to see some gloriously incorrect answers.